Looking for a detailed explanation of Types of Engines?

 Petrol Engine– Petrol engines are those where petrol is used to fire the combustion chamber.

-Diesel Engine– Diesel engines are those where Diesel is used to firing the combustion chamber.
+Diesel Engine– Diesel engines are those where Diesel is used to fire the combustion chamber.

 Gas Engine- Gas engines are those where Gas or CNG is used to fire the combustion chamber.